nusys3/GettingAndCleaningDataCourceProject/Codebook.md

 4. Labels the dataset with descriptive variable names
    	* Find **Data Dictionary** below for more detail
+	* Fixed errors in variable names that contains "BodyBody" by replacing it to "Body" (AvgFreqBodyBodyAccJerkMagmean, AvgFreqBodyBodyAccJerkMagstd, AvgFreqBodyBodyAccJerkMagmeanFreq, AvgFreqBodyBodyGyroMagmean, AvgFreqBodyBodyGyroMagstd, AvgFreqBodyBodyGyroMagmeanFreq, AvgFreqBodyBodyGyroJerkMagmean, AvgFreqBodyBodyGyroJerkMagstd, AvgFreqBodyBodyGyroJerkMagmeanFreq)

 5. Calculates the average of each measurement for each activity and each subject
    	* **6 activities * 30 subjects** for 180 observations in the result